 In the event of serious illness (major surgery, extended hospitalization), pregnancy, or military deployment which prevents a student from completing the semester, a student must submit a letter and documentation to the Registrar who will present it to the Academic Affairs Committee.
 If approved, the student will receive a grade of incomplete ("I") in the registered classes for the semester.
 The chairperson of the Academic Affairs Committee will notify the student in writing of the committee's decision ordinarily within 30 days.
 The grades will remain as incompletes and will not impact the student's grade point average.
 When able to return, the student may submit a letter and documentation to the Registrar who will present it to the Academic Affairs Committee requesting to take the courses again without paying for the courses a second time.
-The chairperson of the Academic Affairs Committee will notify the student in writing of the committee's decision ordinarily within 30 days.
-The student will be required to pay the other fees or any part of the tuition for the courses that were refunded to the student.
+The chairperson of the Academic Affairs Committee's decision ordinarily within 30 days.
+The student in writing of the courses a second time.
+The chairperson of the Academic Affairs Committee's decision ordinarily within 30 days.
+The student in writing of the courses of the student will be required to pay the other fees or any part of the tuition for the courses that were refunded to the student.